providing filmmakers with direct capital

-It has always been a goal at HUDSY to provide direct access to capital for filmmakers to bring local stories to life.
+One of HUDSY's goals is to help filmmakers bring local stories to life.
 As filmmakers ourselves, we know how hard it is to get passion projects off the ground, and we want to help provide a supportive way forward.

 The Community Content Fund is HUDSY's first step in that direction.

 Walter Hergt is a Hudson Valley-based filmmaker, visual artist, and oral historian who is passionate about making films that create vivid representations of peoples’ lives, particularly those that unsettle our preconceptions and expand our ability to see one another.
-As a HUDSY Community Content Fund grantee, he will endeavor to tell the powerful story of Rock Steady Farm in Millerton, a queer-owned and operated cooperative vegetable farm located on eleven acres in the Oblong Valley.
+In 2021 he won a HUDSY Community Content Fund Grant and created Rock Steady Farm, a powerful documentary available now on the HUDSY App.